Index

 WISeR—a new CMS regulatory model set to roll out in January 2026—would subject Medicare claims in some states to automated AI scrutiny before approval, likely resulting in a significant rise in denials.
 Being first-to-market with a tool that mitigated WISeR's strict adjudication would give Shoreline a significant edge.

-Transform Shoreline's existing Retool portal into a multi-tenant, HIPAA-compliant platform that could:
+Transform Shoreline's existing Retool client portal into a multi-tenant, HIPAA-compliant platform that could:

 • Enable self-service review without ops team intervention